 What is Spontaneous Coronary Artery Dissection?

 Spontaneous Coronary Artery Dissection (SCAD) is a tear in an artery wall in your heart that allows blood to build up in the space between the layers of your artery wall.
 This leads to a reduction or blockage of blood flow to your heart, which causes damage to your heart muscle and affects your heart rhythm.
-Reduced blood flow could cause a heart attack or cardiac arrest.
+Reduced blood flow could cause a heart attack or cardiac arrest (cardiopulmonary arrest).

 Who is at risk?